 We controlled for four sets of variables that can affect a firm's philanthropic donations.
-First, we controlled for firm-level characteristics known to affect corporate philanthropy (McWilliams and Siegel, 2000; Marquis and Qian, 2014): firm size, cash flow, ROA, financial leverage, and R&D intensity.
-Luo and Chung (2013) found that ownership and control structures are critical factors affecting corporate strategies in Taiwan, so we classified firms into those governed by a single family, those governed by professional managers, and those with other common governance, and included the governance-type dummy variable to control for differences in ownership structure.
+First, we controlled for firm-level characteristics known to affect corporate philanthropy (McWilliams and Siegel, 2000; Marquis and Qian, 2014): Firm size, Cash flow, ROA, Financial leverage, and R&D intensity.
+These indices were retrieved from TEJ's quarterly updated database.
+Luo and Chung (2013) found that ownership and control structures are critical factors affecting corporate strategies in Taiwan.
+Therefore, we classified firms into those governed by a single family, those governed by professional managers, and those with other common governance structures, and we included governance-fixed effects to control for differences in ownership structure.

 Second, we controlled for corporate dependence on specific markets and stakeholders, as research has shown that these factors affect a firm's CSR strategy (Tilcsik and Marquis, 2013).
-We controlled for mainland investment, i.e., quarterly investments in mainland China, and foreign ownership.
-We also manually collected data on government procurement in the past year from the Taiwan Buying Network8, which documents government bids and provides data on bidders' purchases.
-We included DPP connection and connections to the city mayor (KMT mayor) to control for the influence of rival party connections and local governments.
+We controlled for Mainland investment, i.e., quarterly investments in Mainland China, and Foreign ownership.
+We also manually collected data on Government procurement in the past year from the Taiwan Buying Network, which documents government bids and provides data on bidders' purchases.
+We included DPP connection × Post movement to control for the influence of rival party connections and local governments.